 We'll take these gem-like treats over real jewels any day!
-'Tis the season for splurging on pints and quarts of ripe blueberries, raspberries, and blackberries.
-It's that blessed time of year when their seasons overlap with strawberries and stone fruit, which means the hardest thing about dessert right now is deciding what to make!
-Start with our 5 Divine Desserts You Can Make with Any Summer Fruit, then experiment with all of our delicious recipes.
-And if you want to learn more about different berry varieties, check out Martha's Berry Glossary.
+'Tis the season for splurging on pints and quarts of ripe blueberries, juicy raspberries, and tasty blackberries.
+It's that beautiful time of the year when their seasons overlap with strawberries and stone fruit, which means the hardest thing about dessert right now is deciding what to make!
+Start by properly washing and storing berries, then experiment with all of our delicious recipes.
+And if you want to learn more about different berry varieties, check out Martha's Berry Garden.

 A perfectly ripe peach has got to be one of summer's greatest pleasures.
 Both the white and yellow varieties are at their peak in July and August, and devouring them over the sink is just one of the many ways to enjoy them.
 While your first thought might be dessert, don't forget about all the savory applications for peaches.
-Toss in a salad, use as a pizza topping, turn into gazpacho or salsa, or fold into guacamole.
+Toss them in a salad, use for a pizza topping, turn into gazpacho or salsa, or fold into guacamole (yes, really!).

 Everyone waxes on about summer tomatoes for a reason; they're incomparably delicious when they're in season.
 Try them in every color and size, and consider thinking ahead!
-It’s never too early to start preserving -- follow Martha's guide and make oven-dried tomatoes or transform them into tomato puree, water, or confit so that you can enjoy the flavor all year long.
+And it's never too early to start preserving—follow Martha's guide and make oven-dried tomatoes or transform them into tomato purée, tomato water, or tomato confit so that you can enjoy the flavor all year long.